“Heiliger Sand“/"Holy Sands": the oldest Jewish cemetery in Europe

 Structural Ensemble: Jewish life in Worms

-In Worms it is possible to get a clear impression of the urban situation and thereby of the course of the medieval Jewish quarter: the remains of the city wall, gate ways, and the re-development as of the 1960’s of the “Jews Alley“ along the original course of the street make it possible to physically experience the small street.
+In Worms it is possible to get a clear impression of the urban situation and thereby of the course of the medieval Jewish quarter: the remains of the city wall, gate ways, and the re-development as of the 1960’s of the “Jews Alley“ along the original course of the street make it possible to physically experience the past atmosphere in the small street.
 Worthy of mention are also the historical cellar vaults below some of the newly erected houses, many of which have been assessed as part of conservational measures.
-These traces of the medieval and modern life in the “Jews Alley” should be visualized in the future for the public or even made directly accessible.
+These traces of the medieval and modern life in the “Jews Alley” could be visualized in the future for the public or even made directly accessible.
 These are important remains although not relevant for the UNESCO-application.

 The Jewish Quarter, ca 1760